Ronak Samantray

 Integrity Tests of the RSEM

-• RSEM was operated in 0.0001 mBar vaccum and thermal cycling between -25°C to 65°C. The payload was on through out.
-And we observed no outgassing, no flaking of coatings and all sensors worked as expected.
+RSEM was operated in 0.00001 mBar vaccum and thermal cycling between -25°C to 65°C. We observed no out-gassing and no flaking of coating.
+All sensors on the payload also worked as expected.

 Electronics in RSEM